klyngen/mini-migrator/README.md

 ### Why is this better than exsiting solutions
 - No need to ship migration-files with your executable
+- No CLI tools
+- No extra pipelines executing migrations
 - Easy to extend

 ## Usage